marveld21/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 #### There appears to be a clear correlation with successful kickstarters launching in early summer and failed kickstarters launching in the early winter months.
 I insist that this is due to the general public having less disposable income around the holidays in November and December.
+- The main takeaway for our request is that launching the kickstarter in early summer will give an advantage to Louise's play being successfully funded.
 ![image of Theater Outcomes by Launch Date](https://github.com/marveld21/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png "Theater Outcomes by Launch Date")
 ### Analysis of Outcomes Based on Goals